 Passengers will enjoy hot cocoa and a treat on their way to pick up Santa!

-The Colorado Railroad Museum hosts a theatrical production of The Polar Express, but tickets for 2019 train rides are already sold out.
+The Colorado Railroad Museum hosts a theatrical production of The Polar Express, and tickets are available now!

-Tickets for 2020 go on sale in August, so get your tickets early for this incredible holiday event!
+Tickets for 2022 go on sale in the summer, so grab your tickets early for this incredible holiday event!